Raniita/Ocean-CTD/README.md

 This CTD obtain the values of colored dissolved organic matter (CDOM), Phycoerythrin (PE) and Chlorophyll (CHL).

 ### Based on:
-Actually using a master-slave communication.
+Currently using a master-slave communication.
 An Arduino is doing the slave, and the mastering task its doing for other devices, like phone or laptop.

 #### Arduino (v2)
 <img src="https://user-images.githubusercontent.com/30501761/107502491-02701400-6b99-11eb-85ca-b9cfb308657b.jpg" width="800" height="600">